Zicrou/education/README.md

+# BISMILHUWA

 # README
 TRY
 This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:
-*This is ne of my CLBK RepoS
+*This is ne of my CLBK EDUCATION RepoS
 * Ruby version

 * System dependencies